linzhangUCA/3421tpl-pico_practice/README.md

 > - [Raspberry Pi Pico Python SDK](https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-python-sdk.pdf)

 ### 2 (10%) Fading Scheduling
-Let's formulate coding exercise 1 with math language.
+Let's formulate fading effect in coding exercises with math language.
 Let $T$ represent time required for ramping brightness of the LED from one extremity to another.
 And $n$ indicates number of duty cycle increments in the period of $T$.
 Use $D_{max}$ as the maximal value for PWM signal's duty cycle.